sharibarboza/SubTracker/README.md

 The build will be stored in the /dist directory.

 ---
-SubSnoop is not affiliated with [Reddit, Inc.](https://www.reddit.com) and does not require the user to be signed into a Reddit account.
+SubTracker is not affiliated with [Reddit, Inc.](https://www.reddit.com) and does not require the user to be signed into a Reddit account.